List of sports events affected by the virus from China

 Chinese clubs in Supreme Hockey League playing home games in Russia.

 Women’s Challenge Cup of Asia in Manila, Philippines, from Feb.
-23-28 cancelled.
+23-28 canceled.

 Switzerland’s National League and Swiss League suspended from March 2-15.

-US-Based Professional Women’s Hockey Players Association tour of Japan from March 4-7 cancelled.
+US-Based Professional Women’s Hockey Players Association tour of Japan from March 4-7 canceled.

 JUDO